 Are you worried about some things out there in the future?
-Are you graduating, but are still very uncertain about what you"re going to do?
+Are you graduating but are still very uncertain about what you"re going to do?
 Are you headed home for the summer into a disastrous family situation?
 Do you feel overwhelmed at times by friends or family who sneer at beliefs and convictions you hold very dear?

-May I give you some good words through two events that happened about 2,000 years apart?
+May I give you some good words from two events that happened 2,000 years apart?
 The first is a Biblical one.
 About two years into Jesus' public ministry, His disciples were crossing the Sea of Galilee one day without Him.
 Suddenly they were engulfed in a storm.
 Their little fishing boat bobbed up and down in the waves, and they became terrified when they saw something or someone moving towards them on the water.

 Then the seeming apparition spoke: "Take courage.
 It is I. Don't be afraid."
 It was Jesus (Mark 6:50).

 Jesus' presence chased away their anxiety and distress.

 The second event came during our four years as missionaries in the Caribbean island nation of Haiti.
 One day, driving along a dusty dirt road in central Haiti, I encountered my friend Pastor Odius Merzilus.
 This 35-year veteran of the pastoral ministry was walking up to a mountain village where he was trying to plant a new church.

 I stopped and we talked about the lack of rain.
 We talked about the malnourished kids coming to his school.
 We talked about the opposition that some of his people were encountering at the hands of voodoo followers.
 Then, our talk turned to the Lord and what He was doing in our lives.
 As we parted that day, Pastor Merzilus' leathery face crinkled into a grin.